karlmdavis/justdavis-karl/content/it/davis/servers/eddings/jenkins.md

 The following was run to create that role:

     $ sudo -u postgres createuser --createdb --no-createrole --no-superuser jenkins --pwprompt
+    $ sudo -u postgres psql
+    postgres=# GRANT CONNECT ON DATABASE postgres TO jenkins;

-The following was then added to the Global Maven `settings.xml` for Jenkins, via the [Config File Management plugin](https://justdavis.com/jenkins/configfiles/) (the password was set to the correct one):
+The following was then added to the Global Maven `settings.xml` for Jenkins, via the [Config File Management](https://justdavis.com/jenkins/configfiles/) page (the password was set to the correct one):

     <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"
           xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"